okta/okta-devices-swift/Examples/PushSampleApp/README.md

 #  Okta Authenticator Sample App

-This sample app demonstrates how to integrate OktaDeviceSDK into an Xcode project.
+This sample app demonstrates how to integrate DeviceAuthenticator into an Xcode project.

 **Table of Contents**
 - [Okta Authenticator Sample App](#okta-authenticator-sample-app)